autumn-mck/site-web-gen-java/project-sonar/index.md

 ## Start programming

-Now we can begin to get to the interesting stuff: create a file called `index.js`.
-At the top of it, we can add
+Now we can begin to get to the interesting stuff: create a file called `fetchData.js`.
+At the top of it, we can add TODO: Move these to where they're actually needed?
 ```
 import { MongoClient } from "mongodb";
 import { parse as tldParse } from "tldts-experimental";